cbarrick/apollo/docs/user-guides/using-the-cli.rst

 expressing average performance across all target hours.

 | After activating the conda environment, trained models can be evaluated using the following command:
-| ``python -m apollo.bin.evaluate <model-name> <method> <arguments>``
+| ``python -m apollo evaluate <model-name> <method> <arguments>``

-To view a full description of the arguments, run ``python -m apollo.bin.evaluate -h``.
+To view a full description of the arguments, run ``python -m apollo evaluate -h``.
 This will print the following usage instructions::

-    usage: evaluate.py [-h] [--first FIRST] [--last LAST] [--k K] [--split_size SPLIT_SIZE] [--average]
-                   {rf_demo,gbt_demo,nn-test} {cross_val,split}

-    Apollo Model Evaluator
+    usage: python -m apollo evaluate [-h] [-a] [-c] [-r START STOP] (-k K | -p RATIO) MODEL

+    Evaluate a trained Apollo model.

     positional arguments:
-      {rf_demo,gbt_demo,nn-test}
-                            The name of the saved model to be evaluated.
+      MODEL                 the name of the saved model to be evaluated
-      {cross_val,split}     Validation mode.
-K-fold timeseries cross-validation or train-test split.

     optional arguments:
-      -h, --help            show this help message and exit --first FIRST, -b FIRST
+      -h, --help            show this help message and exit -a, --average         evaluate the mean error of forecasts for all hours -c, --csv             output the results as a csv -r START STOP, --range START STOP
-                            The first reftime in the dataset.
-      --last LAST, -e LAST  The final reftime in the dataset.
-      --k K, -k K           Number of folds to use for cross-validation.
-Ignored if using `split` mode.
-      --split_size SPLIT_SIZE, -p SPLIT_SIZE
-                            Proportion of the dataset to be used for testing.
-                            Ignored if using `cross_val` mode.
-      --average, -a         If set, the evaluations of each target hour will be reduced to a single value by taking the mean with uniform weights
+                            evaluate using forecast on this range, inclusive -k K, --cross-val K   evaluate using K-fold timeseries cross-validation -p RATIO, --split RATIO
+                            evaluate using a test-train split with this ratio

 The following examples demonstrate how the CLI can be used to evaluate models.